University of Cincinnati

 Minnesota License #25558

 JAC is a trans-genderqueer femme, disabled, two-spirit, Native American radical activist and social worker.
-He works with LGBTQPIA teens and young adults ages 13-30 who wish to process their identities, lives and relationships and address emotional struggles related to depression, bipolar moods, anxiety, surviving trauma, self-harm and suicidality, dissociation, and negotiating disability and chronic pain.
+He works with transgender and gender diverse youth and young adults ages 11-28 who wish to process their identities, lives and relationships and address emotional struggles related to depression, bipolar moods, anxiety, surviving trauma (including familial abuse, stalking, intimate partner violence, and religious trauma), self-harm and suicidality, dissociation, multiples/alters, and negotiating disability and chronic pain.
 He specializes in serving the trans community, supporting people processing their gender identity, gender expression, and sexuality.

 Daytime, evening and weekend appointments are available and we accept most insurance.